For a company

 Information relating to the name, first names, month and year of birth, country of residence, nationality of the beneficial owner and the nature and extent of its beneficial interests in the company are publicly available.

 Hungary Directive 2015/849/EU, the Fourth Anti-Money Laundering Directive, has been implemented in Hungary by the anti-money laundering act (Act LIII of 2017).
-According to the directive, when engaging in a new business relationship, customers (legal persons, unincorporated organisations and fiduciary managers) have to provide information to service providers (eg credit institutions, lawyers) on their Hungarian and non-Hungarian ultimate beneficial owners as well.
+According to the directive, when engaging in a new business relationship, customers (legal persons, unincorporated organisations and fiduciary managers) have to provide information to service providers (eg credit institutions, lawyers, accountants) on their Hungarian and non-Hungarian ultimate beneficial owners as well.

 The hereby collected data on the beneficial owners will then be forwarded to the Transparency Register - which started operating in May 2021 and is updated by the account-holding banks.
 The Transparency Register contains the beneficial owner's first and last name, first and last name at the time of birth, date and place of birth, nationality, address or residence and the nature and extent of the economic interest.
 It is a tool to allow European citizens to see what interests are being represented at Union level and on whose behalf, as well as the financial and human resources dedicated to these activities.